CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

 For the switch facing the customer:

 - Configure the bridge with `vlan_protocol` set to *802.1ad*.
-- The customer interface is the QinQ access port, the PVID is the S-tag (customer) and is mapped to a VNI.
+- The customer interface is the QinQ access port, the PVID is the S-tag (customer) and maps to a VNI.
-- The service VLAN tags (C-tags) are preserved during VXLAN encapsulation.
+- The service VLAN tags (C-tags) do not change during VXLAN encapsulation.

 To configure the customer-facing switch: